DannyM9021/cecs450/README.md

 - Sleep Apnea - a condition that in which a person's breathing stops and restarts many times during sleep.

+- BMI - Body Mass Index, derived from height and weight of a person, used to determine if the weight is considered “healthy” based on height.

 ## Findings

 ### The Affect of Age on Sleep Cycle